 When I started going to the gym again I spent several months doing group bootcamps and HIIT classes so that I could learn all the proper moves and techniques.
 Plus it’s nice to have someone telling you when to start & stop and what to do when you’re just beginning.
 Try checking out a spin, bootcamp, HIIT class, or aerobics class at your local gym.

 If you love friendly competition, camaraderie, and building community, then you may want to check out your local sports teams.
 Joining a volleyball, ultimate Frisbee, dodgeball, hockey, flag football, or soccer team is a great way to get in shape and make new friends at the same time!

-Have you ever seen the ripped shoulders of a climber?
+Have you ever seen the shoulders of a climber?
 I think their ability to hang off a giant rockface by the tips of their fingers speaks for itself.
 Plus, when taken outdoors, it’s a great way to explore new terrain.

 So those are some of my recommendations for physical activity outside the gym, but they really are only the tip of the iceberg.
 If none of these resonate with you, try swimming, skiing/snowboarding, boxing, jiujitsu, tae kwon do, tai chi, or hiking.

 You may have to play around with several different types before you find your fit.
-Once you find something that resonates working out will no longer be a chore, but something you look forward to!
+Once you find something that resonates supporting your physical fitness will no longer be a chore, but something you look forward to!

 That’s all for today friend.
-And remember, if you’re looking to feel your best, exercise is only part of the equation.
+And remember, if you’re looking to support your physical and mental health, exercise is only part of the equation.
 Making sure you’re eating health-promoting foods is also crucial.
-If you need any extra support to help you feel strong and healthy from the food perspective, you can download my FREE Anti-Inflammatory Meal Plan & Shopping List right here!
+If you need any extra support to help you feel strong and healthy from the food perspective, you can contact me to discuss working together 1:1!
+I’m now able to offer insurance receipts for folks who have naturopath coverage in New Brunswick, PEI, Newfoundland, and Quebec!